ControlzEx/ControlzEx/Wiki/ThemeManager.md

     ```

 Below is a complete sample with some customization:
-- If the user selects the `Light` Theme, the accent colors have the same appearance as the transparent ones, but they are solid.
+- If the user selects the `Light` theme, the accent colors have the same appearance as the transparent ones, but they are solid.
-- If the user selects the `Dark` Theme, the accent colors are a bit brighter than in the original implementation.
+- If the user selects the `Dark` theme, the accent colors are a bit brighter than in the original implementation.
 - The `HighlightColor` is calculated differently
 - The gray shades are calculated to be equally distributed from black to white